 Click & collect | ||

-In second place, SumUp has complimentary payment links to share via QR code, social apps or text, digital gift cards, email invoices and a basic online store created through the app in a few simple steps.
+In second place, SumUp offers complimentary payment links to share via QR code, social apps or text, digital gift cards, email invoices and a basic online store created through the app in a few simple steps.
 A basic virtual terminal can also be activated for most users, including manual card entry at the POS checkout.

 They’re complete business solutions